ROCm/half/README.txt

 precision.
 But on the other hand they are raised for explicit conversions from those types, when the user knows what he is doing.
-So if those warnings keep bugging you, then you won't get around first explicitly converting to float before converting to half.
+So if those warnings keep bugging you, then you won't get around first explicitly converting to float before converting to half, or use the 'half_cast' described below.
 In addition you can also directly assign float values to halfs.

 In contrast to the float-to-half conversion, which reduces precision, the conversion from half to float (and thus to any other type implicitly